Help & Documentation

 What makes LogLens different?

-- CDN integration — Native support for AWS CloudFront and Cloudflare
+- CDN integration β Native support for AWS CloudFront, Cloudflare, and Vercel

 Quick Start Guide